night-warrior5/CollegeData/Readme.md

 ## **Detailed Feature List**

-The dashboard is organized into several tabs, each providing a different analytical view:
+Here is the updated list of dashboard features:

-* **Powerful Filtering:** A sidebar allows users to filter the entire dataset by:
+* **Powerful Filtering:** A sidebar allows users to filter the entire dataset(this effects most of the other features tures by:
     * Unweighted GPA Range
     * SAT Equivalent Score Range
     * STEM Major status
     * Test Optional status
     * Specific Majors
     * Specific Races
+    * EC Categories
+    * Award Categories
     * Acceptance Tiers (T5, T10, T20, T50)
 * **Overview Charts:**
     * An interactive **GPA vs. SAT Equivalent** scatter plot.
     * **Clickable Profiles:** Click any point on the scatter plot to open a full detail view of that applicant.
     * Histograms showing the distribution of extracurriculars and award counts.
 * **Applicant Browser:**
     * A searchable, paginated table of all applicants that match the current filters.
     * Allows selection of any applicant from the table to open their full profile.
 * **Advanced Analytics:**
     * GPA and SAT score distributions (box plots).
-  * A correlation matrix (heatmap) showing the relationship between numeric features like GPA, SAT, and number of AP classes.
+    * A **correlation matrix** (heatmap) showing the relationship between numeric features like GPA, SAT, and number of AP classes.
     * Acceptance rate breakdown by major type (STEM vs. Non-STEM) when viewing a specific school.
 * **Acceptance Patterns:**
     * A powerful tool to analyze acceptance rates for a specific school *or* a filtered tier (e.g., T20).
     * Shows acceptance rate percentages broken down by **GPA range** (e.g., 3.5-3.7, 3.7-3.9) and **SAT range** (e.g., 1400-1500, 1500-1550).
     * Includes a "Test Optional" bucket to compare their acceptance rates.
+    * Displays acceptance rate breakdowns by the **Top 10 EC Categories** and **Top 10 Award Categories**.
 * **Find Similar Profiles:**
     * A profile matching tool using a k-Nearest Neighbors model.
     * Users can input their own stats (GPA, SAT, APs, etc.) and find the 5 most similar profiles from the filtered dataset.
 * **Summary Statistics:**
     * Key metrics (average GPA, average SAT, etc.) for the filtered data.
     * New charts showing the distribution of top majors and race.
 * **Persistent Profile Ratings:**
     * When viewing a profile's details, users can submit a 1-10 rating.
-  * These ratings are saved permanently in a local SQLite database (profile\_ratings.db).
+    * These ratings are saved permanently in a local SQLite database (`profile_ratings.db`).
 ## **How It Works**

 1. **CollegeBase.py (Data Backend):**